Tdarnell/advent-of-code-2022/README.md

 I got very stuck on this challenge, I think I was overthinking the problem and will return to it fresh.
 My attempted method was essentially dictionaries within dictionaries to build a filesystem.
 The recursive nature of this was not easy to handle!

+19/12/2022 - I restarted the puzzle from scratch and I am very happy with my solution.
+I used a loop to build the filesystem, and then a while loop to replace the sizes of all subdirectories with the sum of their subdirectories.
+After part 1 was solved part 2 was nice and simple.

 ### Day 8

 This one was a tough problem to wrap my head around!
 I had to look at hints to understand the problem, and then I was able to solve it.
 My initial thinking did not take into account the ability to see taller trees past the current tallest seen, even if there was a gap of smaller trees in between.